 Congo Dem.
 Rep.

 The trajectory of Papa Wemba's musical career was long, varied and adventurous.
-Years of youthful apprenticeship during the '60s and '70s in the clubs of Kinshasa, Zaire, led to Wemba pioneering a new, aggressive afro-pop known as 'rhumba-rock'.
-He became one of the most enduring artists that recorded for Real World Records.
+Years of youthful apprenticeship during the '60s and '70s in the clubs of Kinshasa, Zaire, led to Wemba pioneering a new, aggressive afro-pop known as 'rhumba-rock.'
+He became one of the most enduring artists who have recorded for Real World Records.

-Papa Wemba released three albums for the label - Le Voyageur from 1992, Emotion from 1995 and 1998's Molokai a live studio recording of classic hits and new songs.
-He features on the compilations Voices of the Real World and Spirit of Africa.
+Papa Wemba released three albums for the label - Le Voyageur (1992), Emotion (1995) and 1998's Molokai, a live studio recording of classic hits and new songs.
+He is featured on the compilations Voices of the Real World and Spirit of Africa.
 He also appeared on the Big Blue Ball album project.

 The release of Emotion was a real turning point for Papa Wemba and one of his most important albums.
-As an artist he was quiet and enigmatic but ready to embrace change; challenge the foundations of his music and seek new territories and new audiences.
+As an artist he was quiet and enigmatic but ready to embrace change, challenging the foundations of his music and seeking new territories and new audiences.